tophat-cloud/cumulus-front/README.md

 A cumulus web service created using a react framework.

-You can check vulnerability statistics and analysis through cumulus web service.
+You can check weakness statistics and analysis through cumulus web service.

 ## Contents